 - ¼ cup chopped red onions

 - ¼ cup fresh chopped parsley

 - 2 tbsp capers

 - Wash and scrub the potatoes and dry them well.
-Slice potatoes thinly using a mandoline slicer like this one.
+Slice potatoes thinly using a mandoline slicer.
+I used this slicer (affiliate link).

 - Place potatoes in a pot and add water to cover by 1 inch.
 Bring to a boil.
-Add salt and turn to simmer until potatoes are tender about 6 minutes or so until they're tender (you should be able to poke the potatoes with a fork).
+Add salt.
+Turn the heat down and allow the potatoes to simmer for about 6 minutes or so until they're tender (you should be able to poke the potatoes with a fork).

-- In the meantime, add vinaigrette ingredients to a small bowl and whisk until well-combined
+- Add vinaigrette ingredients to a small bowl and whisk until well-combined.

 - Add onions, fresh herbs, and capers.
 Toss gently to combine.